Assistant instructions persist across every turn; Tools → Add context injects context for one turn. For an always-on prompt, build the Assistant.

 Drafters

 Pre-loaded with your firm’s templates and style guide.
-Generate first drafts in your house format.
+Produce first-draft text in your house format, ready to copy out of the chat.

 Researchers